Hi y'all. I have been working at Eyewitness News since 2010. The years have gone by really fast and this "news junkie" has loved every second of it.

 I worked for nearly 8 years as a reporter here before being promoted to Assistant News Director in 2018.
 You can still catch me on air every Tuesday night as I host the Fugitive Files and work with local law enforcement to track down fugitives with the help of our loyal viewers.

-While in Clarksburg, I reported many memorable stories, including being the only reporter from the Clarksburg market to cover the Upper Big Branch Mine disaster.
+While in Clarksburg, I reported many memorable stories including the Upper Big Branch Mine disaster.
 For a week, the satellite engineer and I lived out of the news car.
 I saw firsthand the grace and compassion that comes from my home state.
 I was privileged to be able to tell their stories.
 It was then I realized I knew I had to come home to Charleston and continue to work to tell the stories of West Virginians.

-Since joining the Eyewitness News team, I've been honored many times for my work, including four Emmy nominations and more than a dozen Associated Press and West Virginia Broadcasters Association awards.
+Since joining the Eyewitness News team, I've been honored many times for my work, including five Emmy nominations and more than a dozen Associated Press and West Virginia Broadcasters Association awards.

 I have hosted the "Fugitive Files" for several years now as it continues to grow and help be a voice for the community when it comes to getting crime out of their neighborhoods.
 The Fugitive Files has been recognized many times for it's community service and has helped local law enforcement nab more than 850 fugitives to date.
 Keep those tips coming!

 I am a diehard country music fan (real country) and you will likely find me at any concert (hopefully front row) I can find time to attend.
 The most awesome day of my career so far was when I got to interview Garth Brooks and Trisha Yearwood.
 I have never been more nervous!

 I am a new mom to a precious baby girl and my husband, Travis, is a lawyer in Charleston.